ss77a/ayame/README.md

 ### Project structure

-Inside ayame template, you'll see the following folders and files:
+Inside Ayame template, you'll see the following folders and files:

 ```
 /